mikeydolding/milestone-project-two/README.md

 -[Youtube video](https://youtu.be/KHF6nysy0-c): Hacking the Bootstrap 5 Carousel: Consistent Height Carousels with CSS Gradients and Object Fit.

--[w3schools]https://www.w3schools.com/howto/howto_js_autocomplete.asp: Create an Autocomplete Form
+-[w3schools](https://www.w3schools.com/howto/howto_js_autocomplete.asp): Create an Autocomplete Form.

+-[How to simplify your codebase with map(), reduce(), and filter() in JavaScript](https://www.freecodecamp.org/news/15-useful-javascript-examples-of-map-reduce-and-filter-74cbbb5e0a1f):A simple search (case-insensitive).

 ### Content

 - All content was written by the developer.

 ### Media

 - Thank-you-word-cloud.jpg, [Wikimedia Commons](https://creativecommons.org/licenses/by-sa/4.0) CC BY-SA 4.0, via Wikimedia Commons

 - All Images were created by the developer.

 ### Acknowledgements

 - My Mentor for continuous helpful feedback.

 - Tutor support at Code Institute for their support.